-The idea of starting a home care business differs greatly from actually taking action to get an agency opened and running.
-Writing this post comes the presumption the idea of starting a business has grown to where you’d like to actually learn how to start your dream.
+The idea of starting a home care business differs greatly from actually taking action to get an agency opened and running so writing this post comes the presumption that the idea of starting a business has grown to where you’re ready to learn how to start a home care business.

-Before the action steps to start a home care agency are discussed, let’s cover a topic that many to-be entrepreneurs don’t think about: Evaluation of your strengths and weaknesses by asking some serious questions about yourself.
+Before the action steps to start a home care agency are discussed, let’s cover a topic that many to-be entrepreneurs typically don’t think about: Evaluate your strengths and weaknesses by asking serious questions about YOU.
 Take a step back and truly consider the following questions, being very honest with yourself and the answers.